 Put simply, overwhelm is caused by over-thinking.

-A useful distinction is that it’s not who we are (“I’m so overwhelmed!”), it is a feeling passing through.
+What can be so useful to see is the distinction that overwhelm is not who we are (“I’m so overwhelmed!”), but rather it is a feeling passing through.

 This is having too much to do in the time we have to do it, and/or having more to do than our bodies/minds are able to support.
-This varies from person to person.
-This state may take time to show up.
+This varies from person to person according to our personal capacity (which also fluctuates).
+Being overloaded is a state that may take time to show up.
 We may carry on trying to get everything done before we start to feel the physical and emotional effects within our body and mind.
 This overloading of our system means the system will likely break down e.g. physically or emotionally.
 We typically see this when people get ill on holiday as soon as they slow down, or always catch whatever bug is going around.

-The tricky thing is that we need to be out of the feeling of overwhelm before we can accurately assess whether we are actually overloaded and need to take some things off our plates.
+So how do we know if we are overloaded or overwhelmed?
+The tricky thing is that we need to be out of the feeling of overwhelm before we can accurately assess whether we are actually overloaded, and need to take some things off our plates.
 When we are in overwhelm even a small number of things to get done can feel like overload.

 When I am in a quieter head space I find it useful to ask myself –